Everything HPR does.

 Longest Focus Session

 Chronological Event-Matching Algorithm.
 Flattens switch history into a unified timeline of arrivals/departures, sorted in O(N log N).
-One pass pairs each arrival with its next departure.
-Orphaned arrivals from crashes are overwritten, not ghost-extended.
+One pass pairs each arrival with its next departure, discarding orphan events.

 Peak Productive Hour